tetrateio/training/samples/modernbank/kubernetes/helm/mongodb/README.md

-> NOTE: This is a copy of the [Bitnami Helm chart](https://github.com/bitnami/charts/tree/master/upstreamed/mongodb) with changes to the default `values.yaml`.
+> NOTE: This is a copy of the [Bitnami Helm chart](https://github.com/bitnami/charts/tree/master/upstreamed/mongodb) with changes to the default `values.yaml` and a service account for each instance.

 # MongoDB